 Another view of Tapuaenuku.

-Key to this par 4 is a steady drive just right of centre.
-Too far left and you may bar yourself from a clean shot to the green as a mighty gum pokes out onto the fairway.
+Key to this par 4 is a steady drive just left of centre. .
 Too far right and you are shut out by a stand of trees.
 The green is wide without disconcerting tilt and the fringe comfortable for bold chipping at the pin placement.
 Three bunkers guard the greens entrance.

 The number one stroke hole (stroke 6 for Women for some reason); uncommon is that the distance between the back tee ( Blue ) and the club tee ( white )is negligible.